 Emani Bree Simpson is an actor, producer, stage manager, director, and founder of the talent agency, The Real Artists (TRA).
 The mission of TRA is to create an inspirational environment where artists can hone their crafts, thrive and network to build a career out of their passions.
 Emani is passionate about collaborating on new works that make the audience think.
 Recent projects include assistant stage managing "The Black That I Am", stage managing "Dust of Egypt" in the New York Theater Festival, directing for SERIALS with the Fled Collective, associate producing PEA Fest '22 with Breaking and Entering, and house managing at the New Brunswick Performing Arts Center in New Jersey.
 She began her theater career by fully producing an original stage play in 2017 called, "Love is Respect," primarily themed around domestic violence awareness.
 These experiences have made her a passionate, well-rounded artist who works in a collaborative style to create a safe space and allow for effective problem solving.

 Driven by a need to create, Shay studies Fine Art and English with a minor in Art History at Rutgers.
 They primarily work within genres of magic realism, surrealism and science fiction.
-For Envision Shakespeare, they starred as Brutus in Julius Caesar and Romeo in Romeo and Juliet, and directed a rendition of A Midsummer Night's Dream.
-College acting credits include Cliff in Something New and various roles in student short films.
+For Envision Shakespeare, they starred as Brutus in Julius Caesar and Romeo in Romeo and Juliet, directed a rendition of A Midsummer Night's Dream, and won an award for their performance of Sonnet 23.
+College acting credits include Mr. Darcy in Pride and Prejudice, Cliff in Something New and various roles in student short films.
 Outside of the arts, Shay enjoys weightlifting, listening to metal and sword fighting.
 You can find their art here.